 Top Critics’ Mark: 90%

 “Valentine’s day, 2004.
-Today is a holiday invented by greeting card companies to make people feel like crap.”
+Today is a holiday invented by greeting card companies to make people feel like crap.â€?

 We all know this: Michel Gondry is a genius.
 And this film is a strong proof.
 What if you can erase someone from your memory?
 Would you do it?
 This is about a couple who had forgotten to love each other and decided to get rid of the memories that involve each other.
-But somewhere along the way, they unearthed the good memories and realised how stupid of them to actually do the erase-thingum.
+But somewhere along the way, they unearthed the good memories and realized how stupid of them to actually do the erase-thingum.
 But then, it was too late.
 The concept is interesting enough, no need to say more.

 13. (tied) Un Long Dimanche de Fiançailles | A Very Long Engagement (2004)